Cylearun-starforge/electron-cnc-client/README.md

-# CncClient
+# electron-cnc-client

 A new client for Command & Conquer games written in electron

-## Why CncClient
+## Why electron-cnc-client

 1. For mod creators

    - Rendering complex element on client: drawing polygen buttons, linking video elements, etc.
    - Responsive client UI, looks good for every screen.
    - Interact with other softwares. [^1]
-   - Scalable localization support
+   - Scalable localization support.

 2. For players